• Skip to primary navigation

 Random tips from the chief griller in my home:

 • If your grilling temperature gets too high, close the vents and wait for it to lower to the desired temperature.
-If it get’s too low, open the vents more and wait until desired temp.
+If it gets too low, open the vents more and wait until desired temp.

 • Make sure you are going to have enough charcoal for the cook time.
-Error on the side of too much.
+Err on the side of too much.
 If you run out, it’s really difficult to bring the temperature back up.
 You can always bring it down though.

 • If you know you’ll be making the recipe again, just double the rub and save it with your seasonings.
 No need to make it twice!

-Smoked pulled pork on a cutting board
+Smoked pulled pork on a cutting board with meat shredders finishing the shredding.

 Did you make this?
 Snap a photo and tag us on Instagram at @thrivinghome so we can see your creations and cheer you on!